PX4/PX4-Autopilot/nuttx/drivers/syslog/README.txt

 header file include/debug.h.

 By default, all system log output goes to console (/dev/console).
-But that behavior can be changed by the drivers in this directory.
+But that behavior can be changed by the defining CONFIG_SYSLOG in the NuttX configuration.
+In that, case all low-level debug output will go through syslog_putc().

+One version of syslog_putc() is defined in fs/fs_syslog.c; that version is used when CONFIG_SYSLOG_CHAR is defined.
+That version of syslog_putc() just integrates with the file system to re-direct debug output to a character device or to a file.

+If CONFIG_SYSLOG_CHAR is not defined, then other custom SYSLOG drivers can be used.
+Those custom SYSLOG drivers reside in this directory.

 ramlog.c
 --------